ryandperry/Alternate-Career-Planner/README.md

 ## Project Members

-- Emily Constantin
+- Emily Constantin (Github ID: e4met)
-- Kale Dodson
+- Kale Dodson (Github ID: KaleDod)
-- Beatrice Eldridge
+- Beatrice Eldridge (Github ID: bea-eldridge)
-- Jack Minehan
+- Jack Minehan (Github ID: jckmnhn)
-- Ryan Perry
+- Ryan Perry (Github ID: ryandavidperry)

 ## License and Usage of UTK Assets
 This project uses the MIT license with additional terms for the usage of UTK assets.
 See `LICENSE.md` for more details.